Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Linear Observations

 It is easy to see that this problem can be formulated in our sparse recovery framework, with vector-valued outcomes $Y$ and variables $X$.
 Namely, let $Y = (Y_{\{1\}}, \ldots, Y_{\{R\}}) \in \mathbb{R}^R$ be a vector-valued outcome, $X = (X_{\{1\}}^\top, \ldots, X_{\{R\}}^\top)^\top \in \mathbb{R}^{R \times N}$ be the collection of $N$ vector-valued variables and $\beta = (\beta_{\{1\}}, \ldots, \beta_{\{R\}}) \in \mathbb{R}^{N \times R}$ be the collection of $R$ sparse vectors sharing support $S$, making it block-sparse.
 This mapping is illustrated in Figure \ref{fig:multi}.
 Assuming independence between $X_{\{r\}}$ and support coefficients $\beta_{\{r\},S}$ across $r = 1,\ldots,R$, we have the following observation model:

-We state the following theorem for the specific linear model in Section \ref{subsec:cs} and IID variables, as a direct result of Theorem \ref{thm:lcs} and the fact that the joint mutual information decomposes to $R$ identical mutual information terms due to the above equality.
+We state the following theorem for the specific linear model in Section \ref{subsec:lcs}, as a direct result of Theorem \ref{thm:lcs} and the fact that the joint mutual information decomposes to $R$ identical mutual information terms in view of the equality above.